Closing a Pool for the Winter

 - A clean bucket to dilute and pre-dissolve chemicals

 At least 24 hours prior to closing day

 - Use the Orenda App LSI Calculator to balance the water at the coldest future winter temperature.

 - If your pool will freeze, you will need a minimum of 400 ppm calcium hardness, but we recommend closer to 500 ppm.

 - Pre-dissolve the prescribed amount of calcium chloride in a bucket of water with a few ounces of SC-1000, and add to the pool.
 Related: How to add calcium chloride.

 - Add up to 8 oz. of PR-10,000 phosphate remover.

 - Purge the pool with 1 quart (32 fl.oz.) of CV-600 or CV-700 enzymes.

-- Test water chemistry again, and make sure you have enough calcium, alkalinity and pH to sustain LSI balance in the winter.
+- Test water chemistry again, and ensure you have enough calcium, alkalinity, and pH to sustain LSI balance in the winter.
 Keep in mind that with pools that are uncovered or have mesh covers, the pH will naturally rise to its pH ceiling, thanks to physics.
-Pools with solid covers will not be able to off-gas CO2, and therefore may have a lower pH in the winter.
+Pools with solid covers will not be able to off-gas CO2, and, therefore, may have a lower pH in the winter.

 - Vacuum the pool and clean the filter